wayne-kirk-schmidt/sumologic-collector-management/README.md

 Bash API Tools
 ==============

-This is a collection of DevOps tools that serve as a wrapper for the Sumo Logic API.
+This is a small set of tools that are a wrapper for the Sumo Logic API for collectors and sources

 Installing the Scripts
 =======================